mblackonline/mblackonline.github.io/_posts/2025-07-20-Dual-boot Linux Mint.md

 ### What You'll Need

 * USB flash drive (4 GB or larger)
-* At least 100 GB free space on your internal drive
+* At least 50 GB free space on your internal drive (100 GB or more is better if you plan to use Linux as a daily driver).
 * Reliable internet connection
 * External drive or cloud storage for backing up files